mihirchronicles/mihirchronicles.github.io/content/bookshelf/a-man-for-all-markets.md

 - Thorp knew what Buffett and Graham have both preached repeatedly: temperament is more important to successful investing (and gambling) than pure brainpower or brilliant strategy.
 - Exploiting a small edge repeatedly can be extremely profitable in the long-run.
 - Thorp exploited the Kelly Criterion (% of Capital Wagered = Expected Net Winnings/Net Winnings If You Win) to size his bets appropriately.
 In other words, when you have a greater edge (greater expected net winnings) place a larger bet.
-- Thorp argues that markets are not always efficient and there are ways to exploit it
 - Markets adapt to trading strategies when copycats enter the market and advantages evaporate.
 It’s important to keep innovating and making sure that strategies are still relevant.

 ## III.
 Quotes